Q. What animals are at the Zoo?

 A. Outside animals and pets are not allowed in the Zoo at anytime for the protection of the animals in our care, and for the protection of your pet.
 The Zoo does allow fully trained service animals to enter the Zoo.

 A. We do offer Docent Led Tours for large groups.
 These tours need to be booked and paid for at least two weeks in advance and a waiver must be signed by each participant or their guardian.
 Docent tours are on weekdays only.

 Q. Does the Zoo take orphaned or injured animals?

 A. Yes, we receive hundreds of orphaned and injured wild animals every year.
+We will accept animals as long as we have the room to care for them.
 If we suspect an animal has a serious infectious disease, we may refer you to someone else.
 We cannot risk the animals in our permanent care contracting an infectious disease that could put the entire collection at risk.
 Please note, we firmly believe that each year, well meaning citizens unnecessarily bring us baby animals.
 Please be absolutely sure that the animals are orphaned before taking them from their nest or home.
 Observe from a distance for a while, both mom and the babies will be happy that you did.